 Here are the health benefits of giving dandelions to tortoises:

 Dandelions may be weeds, but they’re highly nutritious, containing high amounts of vitamins A, C, and K. Also, they’re a good source of vitamin E, folate, and other B vitamins.

 The minerals found in dandelions include the following:

-Dandelion roots are particularly high in soluble fiber.
+Dandelion roots are high in soluble fiber.
 This type of fiber improves your tortoise’s digestion, enabling them to absorb more nutrients from other foods.

 The main benefit of dandelions is their antioxidants.

 These compounds fight against oxidative stress.
 Oxidative stress has been linked to diseases that are chronic and age-related.

 Since tortoises are known for their long lifespans, antioxidants are vital.
 Dandelions contain most of their antioxidants in the flowers, but some can be found in smaller amounts elsewhere in the plant.